laurentbartholdi/anq/README.md

 doc: documentations;
 exs: example files;
 gap: an interface to gap;
-src: the C source code for lienq;
+src: the C source code for anq;
-tst: lienq outputs corresponding to the files in 'exs'.
+tst: anq outputs corresponding to the files in 'exs'.